quantiota/SKA-Prime-Numbers/README.md

 ##  Why this is surprising

 Prime gaps are known to behave irregularly.
-However, through transformations like $f(n)$, we begin to see **bounded wave-like structures** emerge—suggesting that what appears to be randomness may in fact conceal **hidden phase regularities**.
+However, through transformations like $\large f(n)$, we begin to see **bounded wave-like structures** emerge—suggesting that what appears to be randomness may in fact conceal **hidden phase regularities**.

 This challenges classical assumptions and opens new interdisciplinary possibilities, linking number theory, signal processing, and information geometry.